IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/feeds.md

       ]
       ```

-   You should see activations every minute the trigger and the action.
+   You should see activations every minute for both the trigger and the action.
 The action receives the parameters `{"name":"Mork", "place":"Ork"}` on every invocation.

-5. Delete the trigger and rule
+5. Delete the trigger and rule:

    {% hint style="warning" %}
-   **IMPORTANT: Be sure to delete the trigger and rule or this event will be running forever!**
+   **Important**: Be sure to delete the trigger and rule or this event will be running **forever**!
    {% endhint %}

    ```bash